Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## 14.5.
 Which ports are required?
 Ports 389 (LDAP) and 3268 (Global Catalog), both TCP and UDP, are required to communicate with Active Directory domains.

-The client needs the following ports to access a SMB file share on a Windows server: 137 UDP, 138 UDP, 139 TCP, 445 TCP (for details, see https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11).
+The client needs the following ports to access a SMB file share on a Windows server: 137 UDP, 138 UDP, 139 TCP, 445 TCP (for details, see <a href="https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc731402(v=ws.11)" target="_blank">this Microsoft article</a>.

 The client needs port 443 to access a WebDAV share (a SharePoint document library, for example).
 ## 14.6.
 Why is Out of Office abbreviated OOF and not OOO?
-Back in the 1980s, Microsoft had a UNIX OS named Xenix ... but read yourself: https://techcommunity.microsoft.com/t5/exchange-team-blog/why-is-oof-an-oof-and-not-an-ooo/ba-p/610191
+Back in the 1980s, Microsoft had a UNIX OS named Xenix ... but read yourself <a href="https://techcommunity.microsoft.com/t5/exchange-team-blog/why-is-oof-an-oof-and-not-an-ooo/ba-p/610191" target="_blank">here</a>.
 ## 14.7.
 Should I use .docx or .htm as file format for templates?
 Signatures in Outlook sometimes look different than my templates.
 The script uses DOCX as default template format, as this seems to be the easiest way to delegate the creation and management of templates to departments such as Marketing or Corporate Communications:
 - Not all Word formatting options are supported in HTML, which can lead to signatures looking a bit different than templates.
 For example, images may be placed at a different position in the signature compared to the template - this is because the Outlook HTML component only supports the "in line with text" text wrapping option, while Word offers more options.